 Paul opens this section of the letter to the Romans with some questions that are based on the fact that we are saved by grace.
-The penalty for our sins (past, present, and future) was paid for so the question is why don't we just do anything that we want knowing that it was already paid for.
-He answers the question with an emphatic no and the reason is we died to sin.
+The penalty for our sins (past, present, and future) was paid for so the question is should we just do anything that we want knowing that it was already paid for.
+He answers the question with an emphatic no and the reason is that we died to sin.
 Notice, he said we died but did not say that we were dead to sin.
 We died to the old nature and sin no longer controls us but we still sin.

-Because we are in Him, we were buried with Him and are raised a new creation.
+Because we are in him, we were buried with him and are raised a new creation.
 The old self was put to death and the new was raised in its place.

-If we are in Him, then we are in Him forever.
-Our old nature was put to death with Him and so we are sure that we will be raised with Him as well.
+If we are in him, then we are in him forever.
+Our old nature was put to death with him and so we are sure that we will be raised with him as well.
 There are those who believe that we can lose our salvation and this verse (as well as others) helps us to see that that is not true.

-"For we know that our old self was crucified with him so that the body of sin might be done away with, that we should no longer be slaves to sin - because anyone who has died has been freed from sin."
-NIV translation
+We know that our old self was put to death on the execution-stake with him, so that the entire body of our sinful propensities might be destroyed, and we might no longer be enslaved to sin.
+For someone who has died has been cleared from sin.

-"Now if we died with Christ, we believe that we will also live with him."
-NIV translation
+Now since we died with the Messiah, we trust that we will also live with him.

 We too are dead to the power of sin and its penalty.
 Sin does not have the power to control our lives anymore as we no longer live for self but for God.

-"For sin shall not be your master, because you are not under law, but under grace."
-NIV translation
+For sin will not have authority over you; because you are not under legalism but under grace.

 Now that Paul has established that we are not under the law, he gets down to the question of why we don't just do anything that we want.
 You can almost feel the sarcasm as he asks these questions.
-To the early disciples, it was ridiculous to think that they would continue in sin after being saved by Jesus.
+To the early disciples, it was ridiculous to think that they would continue in sin after being saved by Yeshua.

-"Don't you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey - whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?"
-NIV translation
+Don't you know that if you present yourselves to someone as obedient slaves, then, of the one whom you are obeying, you are slaves - whether of sin, which leads to death, or of obedience, which leads to being made righteous?

-Paul is reminding us here that, before we came to faith in Jesus Christ, we were not under the control of the Holy Spirit (righteousness).
+Paul is reminding us here that, before we came to faith in Yeshua Messiah, we were not under the control of the Holy Spirit (righteousness).
 Therefore, we could wallow in sin just as a pig wallows in the mud.
 He asks a question and we might put it like this today: "How did that work for you?"
 Just like the pig, we just got more dirty and, if we had kept on, we would have died (been separated from God for everlasting punishment) because of the sin.